IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 The good news is that IDPA rules follow a logical thread that’s easy to grasp once you see the big picture.
 The entire rulebook is built around one question: what would you do in a real defensive encounter?
 Engage the closest threat first, use cover to protect yourself, reload behind safety.
 When you interpret the rules through the lens of “what if this were real,” most of them stop feeling arbitrary and start making intuitive sense.

-This article walks you through the core IDPA rules from start to finish — how scoring works, what gets penalized, and what match day actually looks like.
-If you haven’t decided on a division yet, check out our IDPA Divisions Explained first.
+This article walks you through the core IDPA rules from start to finish — how scoring works, what gets penalised, what changed in 2026, and what match day actually looks like.
+If you haven’t decided on a division yet, check out our IDPA Divisions Explained 2026 first.
 And if you’re deciding between IDPA and USPSA, our IDPA vs USPSA Complete Comparison will help you choose.

 The IDPA Scoring System: Time Is Everything